 If you're concerned about kidney disease, our action plans will help you take control of your health.

-Things to Cover During a Checkup What Your Pee Says about Your Kidneys 3 Good Reasons for a BP Check 20 Tips for Diabetes Control
+Things to Cover During a Checkup What Your Pee Says about Your Kidneys Replace Your Soda Pop with These 3 Drinks 20 Tips for Diabetes Control

 NSAID Painkillers Raise Kidney Risk

 Recent research shows that overdoing the common pain relievers known as NSAIDs can damage the kidneys, and adding blood pressure drugs raises risk even higher.

 Foods to Skip with Kidney Disease

 Clear out some common grocery items that could be wrecking your body's filter -- the kidneys.